John Paulson: Wealth and philanthropy

 Between 2009 and 2011 Paulson made several charitable donations, including $15 million to the Center for Responsible Lending, $20 million to New York University Stern School of Business (auditorium now named after Paulson), $5 million to the Southampton Hospital on Long Island, $15 million to build a children's hospital in Guayaquil, Ecuador, and £2.5 million to the London School of Economics for the John A. Paulson Chair in European Political Economy.

 In October 2012, Paulson donated $100 million to the Central Park Conservancy, the nonprofit organization that maintains New York City's Central Park.
 At the time of the donation, the gift represented the largest monetary donation in the history of New York City's park system.
 In June 2015, Paulson donated $400 million to Harvard University's School of Engineering and Applied Sciences (SEAS), the largest gift received in the university's history.
 Following the donation, the engineering school was renamed the Harvard John A. Paulson School of Engineering and Applied Sciences.
 The next month, he gifted $8.5 million to New York City's largest charter school organization, Success Academy, to change public education and open up middle schools in the Bedford-Stuyvesant area of Brooklyn and in the Hell's Kitchen area of Manhattan.

 In 2022, New York University announced that Paulson had donated $100 million towards the cost of a new building in its Washington Square Campus.
 The building was named the John A. Paulson Center in recognition of the gift.
+He served on the Board of Trustees at NYU Stern from 2013 to 2021, as well as the Metropolitan Museum of Art from at least 2013 to 2018.

 In 2024, the Hebrew University of Jerusalem awarded Paulson an honorary doctorate in recognition of his extensive philanthropic contributions to Israeli cultural and educational institutions.
 His support for Israeli initiatives includes a $27 million commitment to establish the Paulson Bar-El Building for Computer Science and Engineering at Hebrew University.
 Paulson also contributed significantly to the Tel Aviv Museum of Art in 2021 to celebrate the museum's 90th anniversary and has supported the Jerusalem Campus for the Arts.